Highlight reel: Products shipped, achievements unlocked, and impact delivered.

 After trying an exhaustive number of habit trackers that didn’t help build habits, I took the best ideas, distilled features, ruthlessly simplified, and provided easy ways to install (and onboard to) the app via homebrew , snap , and OS- and arch- specific binaries via an automated Github Actions release pipeline.
 It works everywhere.

 There’s more about it on the release post .
 This was seriously fun.
-And marked Go as my go-to monkeywrench for heavy lifting and microservices.
+And probably marked Go as merely part of my toolset to my go-to monkeywrench for heavy lifting and backends (whereas previously it was probably ruby and python.).

 AArk Species Assurance App